plone/copier-zope-setup/README.md

 copier update --defaults --trust
 ```

-You can also add `https://github.com/MrTango/pdmplone` to trusted locations and run the commands without the `--trust` parameter.
+You can also add `https://github.com/MrTango/pdmplone` to trusted locations in Copier settings file and run the commands without the `--trust` parameter.

 https://copier.readthedocs.io/en/stable/settings/#trusted-locations

+#### Example Copier settings file

 On Linux: